How to create a family garden – 14 child-friendly garden ideas

 If your garden is big enough, you may also include a third, wilder zone where children can roam or play ball games when they’re old enough to be unsupervised in the garden.
 If you have a long thin garden, a third area at the end for seating or a shed may be a useful sanctuary for older children and teenagers to gather away from the house.

-6) What equipment to buy?
+6) What child-friendly garden equipment to buy?

 Play equipment is often completely unsympathetic to the style-loving gardener’s plans – bright, bold, large and plastic.
 Natural timber options are expensive and need annual treatment, or don’t last if cheaper.
 A large climbing frame can start at a £1000 and skyrocket, especially if you consider levelling the ground for it and installing a safe fall zone.
 If installing a frame, you should consider a weather proof base or it becomes muddy in the winter, so bark or something like bonded rubber crumb is a good idea.
 Two of my favourite natural play area companies are Caledonia Play and Active Garden.